mayeco/patagonia/no-continue.md

 **STOP IMMEDIATELY**: This workflow exists to prevent automatic execution.
 Never proceed with any implementation.

-**WAITING PROTOCOL**: Always wait for explicit user confirmation before any action.
+**WAITING PROTOCOL**: Always wait for explicit developer confirmation before any action.

 **STATUS REPORTING**: Provide current status and pending items clearly.

 **TERMINATION CONDITIONS**:
 - Always stop after providing status information
 - Never execute any commands or make changes
-- If user requests specific action: Redirect to appropriate workflow
+- If developer requests specific action: Redirect to appropriate workflow
 - This workflow is for status reporting only

-## Steps
+## STEPS

+0. **LANGUAGE DETECTION**:
-0. Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English)
-1. If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

+1. **STATUS SUMMARY**:
-2. Describe the current status of pending features or issues in the detected language
+   - Describe the current status of pending features or issues in the detected language

+2. **PENDING APPROVALS**:
-3. Explain what actions are waiting for approval in the detected language
+   - Explain what actions are waiting for approval in the detected language

+3. **CLARIFICATIONS NEEDED**:
-4. List any clarifications or decisions needed from the developer in the detected language
+   - List any clarifications or decisions needed from the developer in the detected language

+4. **BLOCK ACTIONS**:
-5. Do NOT proceed with any coding, deployment, or execution activities
+   - Do NOT proceed with any coding, deployment, or execution activities

+5. **WAIT FOR CONFIRMATION**:
-6. Wait for explicit confirmation from the developer before taking any further action
+   - Wait for explicit confirmation from the developer before taking any further action
-7. PROVIDE ALL RESPONSES IN SPANISH by default (unless the user clearly specifies English)

-**Language Support:**
-- **Spanish**: Responder en español para entrada en español (default)
-- **English**: Respond in English for English input
-- **Other**: Respond in Spanish as default, but adapt to detected language when possible